oVirt/ovirt-site/source/develop/release-management/features/virt/ram-snapshots.html.md

 ### REST API changes

 * A boolean flag indicating whether to take snapshot for the memory or not will be added to the snapshot creation request
-* A boolean flag will be added to the snapshot representation inidicating whether it contains memory or not
+* A boolean flag will be added to the snapshot representation indicating whether it contains memory or not

 ## Testing